AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-59083-fix-base-table-or-view-not-found-errors-during-simultaneous-mview-updates.md

 ---
-title: 'ACSD-59083: Fix 'base table or view not found' errors during simultaneous mview updates'
+title: 'ACSD-59083: Fix base table or view not found errors during simultaneous mview updates'
 description: Apply the ACSD-59083 patch to fix the Adobe Commerce issue where certain database update operations fail with the error 'Base table or view not found'.
 feature: System
 role: Admin, Developer
 ---
-# ACSD-59083: Fix 'base table or view not found' errors during simultaneous mview updates
+# ACSD-59083: Fix base table or view not found errors during simultaneous mview updates

 The ACSD-59083 patch fixes the issue where certain database update operations fail with the error 'Base table or view not found'.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.57 is installed.
 The patch ID is ACSD-59083.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.